openresty/stapxx/README.markdown

     $ chrome a.svg

-You can get much better Lua-land Flame Graphs by filtering the output of this `ngx-lj-lua-stacks` tool with the [fix-lua-bt](https://github.com/agentzh/nginx-systemtap-toolkit#fix-lua-bt) tool in my [Nginx Systemtap Toolkit](https://github.com/agentzh/nginx-systemtap-toolkit):
+You can get much better Lua-land Flame Graphs by filtering the output of this `lj-lua-stacks` tool with the [fix-lua-bt](https://github.com/agentzh/nginx-systemtap-toolkit#fix-lua-bt) tool in my [Nginx Systemtap Toolkit](https://github.com/agentzh/nginx-systemtap-toolkit):

     $ fix-lua-bt a.bt > a2.bt